masc-ucsc/docs/docs/pyrope/05b-statements.md

 boundary.

-Scopes are different than lambdas or functions or modules.
-A lambda consist of a scope but it has several differences: Variables defined in upper scopes immutable copies, inputs and outputs could be constrained, and the `return` statements finish a lambda not a scope.
+Scopes are different than lambdas.
+A lambda consist of a scope but it has several differences: Variables defined in upper scopes are accessed inside the lambda as immutable copies, inputs and outputs could be constrained, and the `ret`/`return` statements finish a lambda not a scope.

-The scopes are used by statements like `for` and `if`, the lambdas are a function declarations.
+From a high level point of view, scopes are used by statements like `if` and `for`, the lambdas are a function declarations.

 The main features of scopes: